yxtang2020/yxtang2020.github.io/_pages/about.md

 Hello!
 This is Yuxuan,\\
 a fifth-year Ph.D. candidate,\\
 in [Institute of Operations Research and Analytics (IORA)](https://iora.nus.edu.sg/),\\
-at the National University of Singapore (NUS).
+at the National University of Singapore (NUS). \\

-My advisors are [Prof. Yifan Feng](https://sites.google.com/view/yifanfeng/?pli=1&authuser=1) and [Prof. Xiaobo Li](https://sites.google.com/site/lixiaobohome/home?authuser=1).
+My advisors are [Prof. Yifan Feng](https://sites.google.com/view/yifanfeng/?pli=1&authuser=1) and [Prof. Xiaobo Li](https://sites.google.com/site/lixiaobohome/home?authuser=1). \\

-Prior to joining NUS, I received my master's degree in Industrial Engineering and Operations Research ([IEOR](https://ieor.columbia.edu/)) at Columbia University and my bachelor's degree in Financial Engineering ([School of Management and Engineering](https://sme.nju.edu.cn/main.htm)) from Nanjing University.
+Prior to joining NUS, I received my master's degree in Industrial Engineering and Operations Research ([IEOR](https://ieor.columbia.edu/)) at Columbia University and my bachelor's degree in Financial Engineering ([School of Management and Engineering](https://sme.nju.edu.cn/main.htm)) from Nanjing University. \\

-For more information, please refer to my CV.
+For more information, please refer to my CV. \\

+Thank you for visiting my page, and I hope to cross paths with you soon!

 <!--